Open-Telecoms-Data/open-fibre-data-standard/docs/primer/openfibredatastandard.md

 OFDS data is open fibre data that validates against the OFDS [schema](../reference/index.md).
 The 'base' format for OFDS data is [JSON](https://www.json.org/json-en.html), as this reflects the structure of the schema.
 OFDS data in JSON format is a list of network objects.
 Each object contains the geospatial, technical and administrative data about a single network.

 OFDS data can also be published in [GeoJSON](https://geojson.org/) format to be useful for analysts who want to use GIS tools, and in CSV format to be useful to analysts who want to use spreadsheet tools.
-The tabs below contains examples of OFDS data in each of these three formats.
+The tabs below contain examples of OFDS data in each of these three formats.

 ::::{tab-set}